jennybc/stat540_2014/homework/hw02/hw02_array-rna-seq-dea.md

 i) In previous questions, we noticed that different methods identified different differentially expressed genes.
 Create a Venn diagram showing all genes identified as differentially expressed by `edgeR`, `DESeq`, and `voom+limma`.
 Check your if your answers to questions 2c-iv, and 2d-iv are correct.

 > The Venn diagram can be drawn using the `VennDiagram` package.
 It's a little obtuse if you want to plot to screen (or embed image using knitr), but the following code should get you started.
-Also be aware there is an argument called `force.unique`, which defaults to TRUE, that determines how elements that appear more than once in a set are handled when forming the Venn counts.
-Since multiple probes in the array data can map to the same gene, you will obtain different answers depending on the value of this parameter.
+Also be aware there is an argument called `force.unique`, which defaults to TRUE, that determines how elements that appear more than once in a set are handled when forming the Venn counts (in particular useful in question 3).

 ```r